wduf/double-sided-stack/README.md

-# java-double-sided-stack
+# double-sided-stack

-my implementation of a double-sided stack data structure
+My implementation of a double-sided stack data structure.
+This was for my Algorithms course.